aws-samples/sample-eks-backup-with-trident-protect/README.md

 5. [Application migration](https://docs.netapp.com/us-en/trident/trident-protect/trident-protect-migrate-apps.html)

 > [!NOTE]
-> In this blog, we will focus on On-Demand Backup and Application Migration, but you can read more about how to use the other data protection options in the link references above.
+> In this blog, we will focus on On-Demand Backup and Application Migration, but you can read more about how to use the other data protection options in the preceding link references.

 To create an on-demand backup for our sample application, we will create a `Backup` resource for the `Application` we just create and point it to our S3 created `AppVault`.
 You can use the following [trident-backup.yaml](./manifests/trident-backup.yaml) sample manifest:
 ```yaml